Drekite/2022-04-mijndnamedicatiepas-app-0.4/CODING_STANDARD.md

 This file contains the coding standards the team conforms to.
 This implies variable naming, brace placement, avoided language features, function and line sizes, code documentation and unit test coverage.

+We will be using the 'standard' coding standards provided by JavaScript.
+This will be corrected by Lint automatically at the end of each sprint.
+Nevertheless, some coding practices must be applied anyways.

 ## Language
 The language used in comments and variable naming is in English.
 Content of texts used in the application is in the language preferred by the client, in this case, Dutch.